 UNHCR is dedicated to the goal of building a culturally diverse and pluralistic workforce committed to protecting the rights of refugees, asylum-seekers and stateless persons.
-Candidates with refugee or migration background are strongly encouraged to apply.

-An internship provides the opportunity to learn about UNHCR’s activities, to gain initial work experience, and/or gain knowledge on a broad range of refugee related issues with a focus on Northern Europe (Denmark, Estonia, Finland, Iceland, Latvia, Lithuania, Norway, Sweden).
-As an intern in the protection unit based in Stockholm, you will join a team of specialised staff who have a strong focus on refugee and asylum law, including international and human rights law.
+An internship provides the opportunity to learn about UNHCR’s activities, to gain initial work experience, and/or gain knowledge on a broad range of refugee related issues with a focus on Northern Europe (Denmark, Estonia, Finland, Iceland, Latvia, Lithuania, Norway, and Sweden).
+As an intern in the Protection Unit based in Stockholm, you will join a team of specialized staff who have a strong focus on refugee and asylum law, including international and human rights law.
 You will actively participate in the work of the Regional Representation in Northern Europe and will be responsible for a variety of protection issues and tasks, including conducting research, preparing briefing notes and reports, representing the organization in meetings and individual case management.
 Your interest and expertise will be taken into consideration when guiding some of your workload.
 You will be expected to work independently, yet in close collaboration with colleagues and particularly fellow interns from the Protection, PI/communication and External Relations units.
 You are analytical, have strong writing skills and a genuine interest in international law.

 DESCRIPTION OF DUTIES:

 - Handle calls and letters from persons of concern who are seeking information and advice related to asylum or family reunification procedures in the region covered by UNHCR Northern Europe;